 As for me and Mr Bean’s teddy bear, on the advice of my lawyers, I am not going to say anything about me and a teddy bear other than to say that he’s a stuffed toy and I am a real-life talking fox.
 He isn’t real, ‘Nuff said!

 Well, of course, I support the side that is winning.
 Ha Ha Ha!
 Boom!
 Boom!
 I love the Foxes [Leicester City F.C], especially when they won the league!
 I wanted to be their mascot and meet Jamie Vardy but they didn’t return my calls… never mind, I am more of a golfer myself and I love Tiger Woods and maybe one day I could be his caddy or clubhead cover for his driver, or maybe not!
 Ha Ha Ha!
 Boom!
 Boom!

 What’s your favourite outfit?

-My favourite outfit is the Greatest Showman outfit that I use in my touring shows.
+My favourite outfit is the Greatest Showman outfit that I use on my touring shows.
 I love the green sparkle.
-I have a personal stylist, and the things she says are very personal indeed, she’s Ieve Piorete, she works from the Theatre Royal in Windsor where I do my pantos… opposite the Windsor Castle… got great bins to rummage through.
+I have a personal stylist, and the things she says are very personal indeed, she’s Ieve Piorete, and she works from the Theatre Royal in Windsor where I do my pantos… opposite Windsor Castle… got great bins to rummage through.

 The fox hunting season has virtually just finished.
-Did you get an official invitation for it?
+Did you get an official invitation?